OnePetDev/one-pet-data/docs/attribution-logic.md

 If yes, do nothing.

-If not, save all UTMs in the cookie.
+If not, save all UTMs of the current session in the cookie.

 Cookie life is 365 days.
 When a order is place, UTM values are saved with the order by appending `_firsttouch` at the end.
 For example, `utm_source_firsttouch`.